 If you do want to get pregnant, make sure to be aware of the special medical, psychological, and social issues involved in an SCI pregnancy.
 Work with doctors who understand these issues.
 Common concerns and complications during pregnancy include:footnote 1

 - Urinary tract infections (UTIs), which increase during pregnancy in women with SCIs.
 Your urine should be tested frequently.

-- Pressure sores.
-The extra weight of pregnancy puts greater pressure on the skin and may increase the risk of pressure sores.
+- Pressure injuries.
+The extra weight of pregnancy puts greater pressure on the skin and may increase the risk of pressure injuries.
 Be sure you perform skin exams regularly.

 - Mobility devices.
 The weight gain of pregnancy may mean that you need to change the type of mobility device you use.
 You may also have to change your transfer technique.